ELITEv5/Old-Glory-RISE-Token/README.md

 ### The Demand Problem - Solved

-RISE gives pSunDAI something NO other stablecoin has:
+RISE gives pSunDAI something NO other stable asset has:

 **Perpetual, autonomous, guaranteed buy pressure.**